Agnès Callamard: Career

 Callamard has conducted human-rights investigations in a number of countries in Africa, Asia, and the Middle East.
 She has published in the field of human rights, women's rights, refugee movements and accountability.
 Callamard has worked extensively in the field of international refugee movements, including work with the Center for Refugee Studies in Toronto.

 In May 2017, Callamard attended a conference in the Philippines, which was followed by her Wikipedia page being vandalized.
 Callamard stated that the visit was not in an official capacity.

 Amnesty International

 From 1998 to 2001, Callamard was Chef de Cabinet for the Secretary General of Amnesty International and the organisation's Research Policy Coordinator.

-In January 2013, Callamard tweeted that Shimon Peres had admitted in a New York Times interview that Yasser Arafat was murdered.
-In April 2021, Amnesty International released a statement that the tweet was not reflective of the position of Amnesty International or Callamard.
+In January 2013, Callamard tweeted that Israel was responsible for the death of Yasser Arafat.
+In April 2021, Amnesty International released a statement that the tweet was “written in haste and is incorrect," and did not reflect of the position of Amnesty or Callamard.
 Jewish News wrote "[t]he tweet was still available on Callamard's account".